quillanogle/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

   - [ ] Update existing version for a new feature.
 (This is applicable only when you are revising a private preview API version.)
   - [ ] Update existing version to fix OpenAPI spec quality issues in S360.
   - [ ] Other, please clarify:
-    - _edit this with your clarification_
+    - just a description update

 ## Due diligence checklist